-In August 2015, a purported stockholder of Charter, Matthew Sciabacucchi, filed a lawsuit in the Delaware Court of Chancery, on behalf of a putative class of Charter stockholders, challenging the transactions between Charter, TWC, A/N, and Liberty Broadband announced by Charter on May 26, 2015.
-The lawsuit names as defendants Liberty Broadband, Legacy Charter, the board of directors of Charter, and Charter.
-Plaintiff alleges that the Liberty Transactions improperly benefit Liberty Broadband at the expense of other Charter shareholders.
-Charter filed a motion to dismiss this litigation.
-The Court of Chancery has not yet made a final ruling on the motion to dismiss.
-Charter denies any liability, believes that it has substantial defenses, and intends to vigorously defend this suit.
+In August 2015, a purported stockholder of Charter, Matthew Sciabacucchi, filed a lawsuit in the Delaware Court of Chancery, on behalf of a putative class of Charter stockholders, challenging the transactions involving Charter, TWC, A/N, and Liberty Broadband announced by Charter on May 26, 2015.
+The lawsuit, which named as defendants Charter and its board of directors, alleged that the transactions resulted from breaches of fiduciary duty by Charter's directors and that Liberty Broadband improperly benefited from the challenged transactions at the expense of other Charter stockholders.
+The lawsuit has proceeded to the discovery phase.
+Charter denies any liability, believes that it has substantial defenses, and intends to vigorously defend this lawsuit.
 Although Charter is unable to predict the outcome of this lawsuit, it does not expect the outcome will have a material effect on its operations, financial condition or cash flows.

-The California Attorney General and the Alameda County, California District Attorney are investigating whether certain of Legacy Charter's waste disposal policies, procedures and practices are in violation of the California Business and Professions Code and the California Health and Safety Code.
+The California Attorney General and the Alameda County, California District Attorney are investigating whether certain of Charter's waste disposal policies, procedures and practices are in violation of the California Business and Professions Code and the California Health and Safety Code.
 That investigation was commenced in January 2014.
-A similar investigation involving Legacy TWC was initiated in February 2012.
+A similar investigation involving TWC was initiated in February 2012.
 Charter is cooperating with these investigations.
 While the Company is unable to predict the outcome of these investigations, it does not expect that the outcome will have a material effect on its operations, financial condition, or cash flows.

-On December 19, 2011, Sprint Communications Company L.P. ("Sprint") filed a complaint in the U.S. District Court for the District of Kansas alleging that Legacy TWC infringed certain U.S. patents purportedly relating to Voice over Internet Protocol ("VoIP") services.
+On December 19, 2011, Sprint Communications Company L.P. ("Sprint") filed a complaint in the U.S. District Court for the District of Kansas alleging that TWC infringed certain U.S. patents purportedly relating to Voice over Internet Protocol ("VoIP") services.
 A trial began on February 13, 2017.
-On March 3, 2017 the jury returned a verdict of \$140 million against Legacy TWC and further concluded that Legacy TWC had willfully infringed Sprint's patents.
+On March 3, 2017 the jury returned a verdict of \$140 million against TWC and further concluded that TWC had willfully infringed Sprint's patents.
 The court subsequently declined to enhance the damage award as a result of the purported willful infringement and awarded Sprint an additional \$6 million, representing pre-judgment interest on the damages award.
-The Company has appealed the case to the United States Court of Appeals for the Federal Circuit.
-In addition to its appeal, the Company continues to pursue indemnity from one of its vendors.
-The impact of the verdict was reflected in the measurement period adjustments to net current liabilities as described in Note 3.
+The Company appealed the case to the United States Court of Appeals for the Federal Circuit where the Company lost the appeal.
+The Company expects to petition the court of appeals for rehearing and continue to pursue its appeal rights.
+In addition to its appeal, the Company continues to pursue indemnity from one of its vendors and has brought a patent suit against Sprint (TC Tech, LLC v.
+Sprint) in the U.S. District Court for the District of Delaware implicating Sprint's LTE technology.
+The impact of the Sprint verdict was reflected in the measurement period adjustments to net current liabilities.
 The Company does not expect that the outcome of this litigation will have a material adverse effect on its operations or financial condition.
-The ultimate outcome of this litigation or the pursuit of indemnity against the Company's vendor cannot be predicted.
+The ultimate outcomes of the appeal of the Sprint Kansas case, the pursuit of indemnity against the Company's vendor and the TC Tech litigation cannot be predicted.

-Subsequently, on December 2, 2017, Sprint filed suit against Charter in the United States District Court for the District of Delaware.
-The new suit alleges infringement of 15 patents related to the Company's provision of voice services (ten of which were already asserted against Legacy TWC in the matter described above).
-Charter is investigating the allegations and will vigorously defend this case.
-While the Company is unable to predict the outcome of its investigations, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.
+Sprint filed a second suit against Charter on December 2, 2017 in the United States District Court for the District of Delaware.
+This suit alleges infringement of 15 patents related to the Company's provision of VoIP services (ten of which were already asserted against Legacy TWC in the matter described above).
+Charter will vigorously defend this case.
+While the Company is unable to predict the outcome of this Sprint suit, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.